Jennifer Finch: Music

 Finch began her musical career in the mid 1980s.
-She played bass in the San Francisco-based band Sugar Babydoll (or Sugar Babylon) from 1984 - 1986.
+She played bass in the San Francisco–based band Sugar Babydoll (or Sugar Babylon) from 1984 to 1986.
 The band featured Courtney Love, future founder of Hole, and future Babes in Toyland founder Kat Bjelland.
 This line-up produced a demo recording which remains unreleased.
 Finch subsequently played in the short-lived Hollywood band The Pandoras, formed by bassist Gwynne Kahn.

 In 1986, Finch joined the Los Angeles-based punk rock group L7.
-In the documentary film L7: Pretend We’re Dead, bandmate Donita Sparks described Finch as "persistent" and stated that after Finch joined the band, her networking skills and stage energy continued to significantly boost the momentum building within the group.
+In the documentary film L7: Pretend We're Dead, bandmate Donita Sparks described Finch as "persistent" and stated that after Finch joined the band, her networking skills and stage energy continued to significantly boost the momentum building within the group.
+She was also known for her trademark style of performing barefoot.
 She remained with L7 throughout the band's most successful period in the early 1990s.
-Finch contributed to the albums L7 (1988) Smell the Magic (1990), Bricks Are Heavy (1992), and Hungry for Stink (1994).
-Finch was the sole songwriter during this period for several of L7's songs including "(Right On) Thru", "Everglade", "One More Thing", and "Shirley".
+Finch contributed to the albums L7 (1988), Smell the Magic (1990), Bricks Are Heavy (1992), and Hungry for Stink (1994).
+Finch was the sole songwriter during this period for several of L7's songs including "(Right On) Thru", "Everglade" and "Shirley".

-In 1994, Finch and her L7 bandmate Demetra "Dee" Plakas performed with Japanese musician Hide, also appearing in the original video for his song "Doubt".

-In 1994, Finch was featured in a music video for Hole for their breakthrough album Live Through This, as the original bassist Kristen Pfaff had died of an over-dose in June of that year.
+In 1994, Finch was featured in a music video for Hole for their breakthrough album Live Through This, as the original bassist Kristen Pfaff had died of an overdose in June of that year.
 In 1995, after the death of her father, Finch adopted the name "Precious" as an homage to him.
 Finch officially departed L7 in 1996.
-In the band’s 2016 documentary L7: Pretend We’re Dead, Finch cites health and money issues, as well as grieving over the loss of her father and the band’s roadie and friend Umbar as reasons for her departure.
+Finch cited health and money issues, as well as grieving over the loss of her father, as reasons for her departure.